Orhti/Business-insight-360-powerbi-dashboard/README.md

 ---

+## 📁 Project File

+Due to file size limitations, the `.pbix` file is not included in this repository.

+You can explore the full interactive dashboard using the live link above.

+---

 ## 📌 Overview

 **Business Insight 360** is an end-to-end Business Intelligence solution designed to provide a unified view across key business functions: